 MASTER OF EDUCATION DEGREE REQUIREMENTS IN SECONDARY EDUCATION

 Basic Track: To be considered for unconditional admission to the basic track, all applicants must have a minimum of a bachelors degree with an undergraduate GPA of 2.80 (on a 4.00 scale) from an accredited institution of higher education.
 Students who provide evidence of meeting outcomes in educational measurement and special education (Slippery Rock University's SEFE 338, Standard-Based Instruction & Assessment in the Inclusion Classroom and SPED121, High Incidence Disabilities) will not have to take these courses in addition to the graduate program.
 Although the vast majority of accepted students exceed the minimum GPA and standardized test score requirements, students not meeting all these criteria may be considered for conditional admission.
 Conditionally admitted students, however, must meet all of the prescribed program requirements before conferral of degree candidacy.

 Advanced Track: To be considered for unconditional admission to the advanced track, all applicants must have a minimum of a bachelors degree with an undergraduate GPA of 3.00 (on a 4.00 scale) from an accredited institution of higher education and submit a copy of their teaching certificate.

 There are four steps to completing a master's degree at Slippery Rock University.
 Students must:

 - complete research requirements,

 Note: All required sections of the Praxis II must be completed and passed prior to enrollment in Seminar and Supervised Student Teaching.

-Upon completion of these five steps, the student will be required to apply for graduation before the end of the semester in which he or she wishes to graduate.
+Upon completion of these four steps, the student will be required to apply for graduation before the end of the semester in which he or she wishes to graduate.
 See the Graduate Catalog for further information.